zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

-Modeling in multidimensional objects in languages, which do not include traits or similar concepts, may become rather difficult and the resulting model may not appropriately grasp the reality.
-For example in Java, which has no equivalent to traits, we would have to substitute traits with interfaces and delegation.
+Modeling in multidimensional objects in languages, which do not include traits or similar concepts, may become rather difficult and the resulting model may not appropriately represent reality.
+For example in Java, which has no equivalent to traits, we would have to substitute interfaces and delegation for traits.

 Figure 3: No-traits diagram
 <div>